Karaborg/My-Docker-Notes/README.md

 ENTRYPOINT [ "composer", "--ignore-platform-reqs" ]
 ```

-After that, we will set our container to our docker compose file like this:
+After that, we will set our container to our docker-compose file like this:
 ```
 version: '3.8'
 services: